Policy 402B – Safe and Sick Leave for Full-time Staff

 DOCUMENTATION REQUIREMENTS

-Supervisors: Supervisors are responsible for tracking safe and sick leave accurately on employees’ timesheets by indicating Sick/Safe/Personal Leave and including comment in online timesheet or department timekeeping system.
+Supervisors are responsible for tracking safe and sick leave accurately on employees’ timesheets by indicating Sick/Safe/Personal Leave and including comments in the online timesheet or department timekeeping system.

-If a full-time staff employee who has been out on an extended sick leave of one month or more is released by his or her treating physician for part-time work, he or she may receive full-time pay for working half-time hours (3½ hours a day) for a period up to three weeks.
+If a full-time staff employee who has been out on an extended sick leave of one month or more is released by their treating physician for part-time work, they may receive full-time pay for working half-time hours (3½ hours a day) for a period up to three weeks.
 If the part-time hours extend beyond three weeks, the employee must use any accrued paid leave balance or request leave without pay.

 CONTINUATION OF BENEFITS